 The Dow Chemical Company (Dow) claims that all legal matters concerning the Bhopal disaster are closed.
 This is simply not true.
 Dow is a named respondent and/ or summoned to appear in a number of ongoing cases arising from Union Carbide’s business in Bhopal:

-1. Dow is a named respondent in a forthcoming ‘curative petition’ in India’s Supreme Court that aims to address inadequacies within the 1989 civil settlement (U.S. $470 million).
+1. Dow is a named respondent in a forthcoming ‘curative petition’ in India’s Supreme Court aiming to address inadequacies within the 1989 civil settlement (U.S. $470 million).
 A hearing date is due after postponement of the scheduled date, August 5th, 2014.

-The Indian Government’s official position is that the ‘gross inadequacy’ of the 1989 settlement with Union Carbide (UCC) resulted in an ‘irremediable injustice’.
-It is seeking additional compensation based on higher figures for the dead and injured.
+GoI is seeking additional compensation, based on higher figures for the dead and injured, of $1- 1.5billion.
 The Bhopal survivors groups have challenged the Government to use its own, previously published, figures (Indian Council of Medical Research, epidemiological report, 2004) for the dead and injured which would require a settlement of $8.1billion.
 The other respondents are Union Carbide Corporation, Union Carbide India Limited and Eveready Industries.